Doña Remedios Trinidad: Demographics

 In the 2020 census, the population of Doña Remedios Trinidad was 28,656 people, with a density of sigfig 28,656/932.96.

 Doña Remedios Trinidad is the least populated of all the municipalities and cities of Bulacan, with less than one percent of the province's population.

 Languages

 The municipality, along with two other municipalities (San Miguel and Norzagaray) and one city (San Jose del Monte) of Bulacan, is the homeland of the Alta Kabulowan, the first inhabitants of Bulacan, whose language is also called Alta Kabulowan.
 Their language is currently endangered and is in dire need of local government intervention.
 The majority of residents in the town are native speakers of the Tagalog language.

 Economy

-Municipality of Doña Remedios Trinidad is a mainly agricultural town.
+Doña Remedios Trinidad is a mainly agricultural town.
 Agricultural products, such as pineapples, are the main source of income of the town and its residents.